otahina/PowerPoint-Generator-Python-Project/README.md

 export OPENAI_KEY=your_openai_key
 export PEXELS_API_KEY=your_pexels_key
 ```
-Replace your_secret_key with a secure, random string.
-Replace your_openai_key with your personal OpenAI key.
+Here's a brief description of each key and how to obtain them:

-SECRET_KEY is for web application.
-You can decide on your own.
+**SECRET_KEY**: 🔐This is used for web application security such as session management.
+You can create your own secure, random string for this.

-OPENAI_KEY is from OPENAI API.
-There is a limitation in free version, but when you want to try this web application on your local machine, free version is enough.
+**OPENAI_KEY**: 🤖This is required to access the OPENAI API.
+Although there's a limitation with the free version, it's sufficient for trying out this web application on your local machine.
+You can obtain this key by creating an account on the https://openai.com.

-PEXELS_API_KEY is free image search API, it is very useful.
-You can create an account for free, and it automatically generates the API key.
+**PEXELS_API_KEY**: 🏞️ This key is used for the free image search API provided by Pexels.
+It's very useful for adding creative images to your presentations.
+You can get this key by creating a free account on the https://www.pexels.com/api
+After registering, the API key is automatically generated for you.

 On **Windows**, you can do this with the 'set' command:

 ```
 set SECRET_KEY=your_secret_key
 set OPENAI_KEY=your_openai_key
+set PEXELS_API_KEY=your_pexels_key
 ```
 ⚠️ Note that these environment variables will only be set for the duration of the terminal session.
 If you close the terminal and open a new one, you will need to set them again.